emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-10-20-INFORMS Annual Conference 2019.md

 ## Sunday, October 20

 I presented my work, "Network Design with Routing Consideration", in the Contemporary Scheduling session.
-The work is about a network design algorithm which is used to identify location of distribution facilities by considering store deliveries.
+We developed a network design algorithm to identify location of distribution facilities by considering store deliveries.

 <style type="text/css">